himmAllRight/himmAllRight-source/content/post/sql-intro.md

 1 row in set (0.00 sec)
 ```

-Note, that statements can  still be combined:
+Note, that select statements using functions can still be combined:

 ``` SQL
 mysql> SELECT COUNT(*),AVG(age) from tblUsers;